 Are Zillow leads any good?

-Yes, but you’ll get very few pre-approved leads calling you who are ready to buy or sell a million-dollar property.
+Yes, but you’ll get very few pre-approved leads calling you because they’re ready to buy or sell a million-dollar property.
 Most Zillow Premier Agent leads (and just about every other internet lead) come to you lukewarm, at best.

 You’ve got to be ready to nurture your leads for weeks or even months before you can expect them to convert into clients.
 Use these scripts to quickly build rapport with new leads and hit the ground running.